Opinion

 The day my muse went on vacation

 She was always with me, my muse.
-My writing and my poetry would come to me readily with an idea partly fleshed out, waiting ...
+My writing and my poetry would come to me readily with an idea partly fleshed out, waiting for ...

 Read More →